How to Use Virtual Viewport and Zoom in C#

-In HTML to PDF rendering, the viewport plays a vital role in determining how the layout of the web page will be captured in the resulting PDF document.
-Specifically, it refers to the virtual screen size that the browser should render the web page into.
+In HTML to PDF rendering, the viewport determines how web page layouts are captured in the resulting PDF document.
+It represents the virtual screen size that the browser uses to render the web page.
+When working with IronPDF's Chrome rendering engine, understanding viewport settings is essential for achieving accurate results.

 Nuget IconGet started making PDFs with NuGet now: